 I don’t know what’s worse—how I got chlamydia or how I found out that I got chlamydia.

 My semester abroad in Valencia was the experience that most college students dream of.
-The host family who let me stay with them was lovely and lived in an apartment in the center of the city.
-My classes were a joke, and I only had to be in school Tuesday-Thursday.
-And my best friend from home—who I grew up making friendship bracelets out of spaghetti with—finagled her way onto the exact same program, staying with the exact same family.
+I lived with a lovely host family in an apartment in the center of the city.
+My best friend from home got herself into the same program, staying with the exact same family.
 It was basically a dream.

-The next thing I remember is waking up with my friend and my host father sitting at the edge of my bed.
+After a particularly drunken night out after watching a soccer (or fútbol) match with my host dad and friend, I woke up next morning, hungover, with my friend and my host father sitting at the edge of my bed.
 I scuttled up against the wall behind me and covered my body with my comforter.

 “We have something we need to talk to you about,” she said.

 “What’s going on?”
 I asked.

 “So…” My host father shifted his weight.
 “Has it been burning?
 When you pee?”
 I looked at my friend.
 I looked back at him.
 “Because it burns when I pee.
 And since I slept with both of you…”

 “You’ve what?!”
 I clutched at the comforter.
 My friend avoided my eye-contact.
 My host father tried to project control.

 “Chlamydia,” my friend translated.

 “I get it,” I said. “but we always use a condom…”